HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-It is noted that 55.4% of mobile JavaScript requests apply the gzip compression method, whereas 30.8% of requests from mobile devices have the brotli compression applied.
+Most JavaScript resources are either compressed using <a hreflang="en" href="https://www.gnu.org/software/gzip/manual/gzip.html">Gzip</a>, <a hreflang="en" href="https://github.com/google/brotli">Brotli</a> (br), or not compressed at all (not set).
+55.4% of mobile JavaScript resources use Gzip, whereas 30.8% of resources are compressed with Brotli.

-An interesting observation here is the trend of the usage of these compression methods [compared to the previous year](../2019/javascript#fig-10).
-The usage of gzip has gone down by almost 10% and brotli has increased by 11%.
-The trend definitely indicates the focus on smaller size files with more levels of compression that Brotli provides as compared to gzip.
+Interestingly, compared to [the state of JavaScript compression in 2019](../2019/javascript#fig-10), Gzip has gone down by almost 10 percentage points and Brotli has increased by 16 percentage points.
+The trend illustrates the shift to focus on smaller size files with higher levels of compression that Brotli provides as compared to Gzip.

-With such comparable data, we checked if the percentage difference is somehow impacted by the resources being first-party or third-party.
+To help explain this change, we analyzed the compression methods of first and third-party resources.

 {{ figure_markup(
   image="compression-first-third-party.png",
-  caption="Compression methods for first party vs third party.", description="Bar chart showing the percent of the usage of compression methods for first-party and third-party.
+  caption="Adoption of the methods for compressing first and third-party JavaScript resources on mobile pages.", description="Bar chart showing the percent of the usage of compression methods for first-party and third-party.
 59% of third-party JS requests apply the gzip compression on mobile, 30% third-party requests apply br compression, and 11% third-party scripts do not apply any compression method.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1269923134&format=interactive", sheets_gid="821396474",